-If the position you are using does not have a head restraint and you are using a dual tether, route the tether over the seatback.
+If the position you are using does not have a headrest or head restraint and you are using a dual tether, route the tether over the seatback.

-If the position you are using has an adjustable head restraint and you are using a single tether, raise the head restraint and route the tether under the head restraint and in between the head restraint posts.
+If the position you are using has an adjustable headrest or head restraint and you are using a dual tether, route the tether around the headrest or head restraint.

-If the position you are using has an adjustable head restraint and you are using a dual tether, route the tether around the head restraint.
+If the position you are using has an adjustable headrest or head restraint and you are using a single tether, raise the headrest or head restraint and route the tether under the headrest or head restraint and in between the headrest or head restraint posts.

-3. Push and pull the child restraint in different directions to be sure it is secure.
+Push and pull the child restraint in different directions to be sure it is secure.